-As a security-first organization, AlienVault makes your data protection and privacy a top priority.
+As a security-first organization, AT&T Cybersecurity makes your data protection and privacy a top priority.
 USM Anywhere architecture and processes are designed to protect your data in transit and at rest.

-All data sent from the USM Anywhere sensor deployed in your on-premises or cloud environment to the USM Anywhere service in the AlienVault Secure Cloud is encryptedCryptographic transformation of data into a form that conceals the data's original meaning to prevent it from being known or used. and transferred over a secure SSL /TLS connection.
-Each USM Anywhere sensor generates a certificate to communicate with the USM Anywhere service.
+All data sent from the USM Anywhere Sensor deployed in your on-premises or cloud environment to the USM Anywhere service in the AlienVault Secure Cloud is encryptedCryptographic transformation of data into a form that conceals the data's original meaning to prevent it from being known or used. and transferred over a secure TLS 1.2 connection.
+Each sensor generates a certificate to communicate with the USM Anywhere service.
 This means that all communication is uniquely encrypted between each sensor and USM Anywhere.

-The collected data in USM Anywhere is secured using AES-256 encryption for both hot (online) storage and cold (long-term) storage.
+All forensic data (raw logs) is backed up on an hourly basis.
+The data collected in USM Anywhere is secured using AES-256 encryption for both hot (online) storage and cold (offline) storage.

 Single-Tenant Data Store